 Skipping suhoor these days has become a norm amongst some.
 Some complain about lack of time, others are negligent and simply choose to ignore this huge blessing.
 However, here are some useful tips to plan a nutritious suhoor meal well in advance.

-1. Begin With Remembrance of Allah (glorified and exalted be He)
+1. Begin With Remembrance of Allah

 It is a beautiful Iman boost, and what better way to start off your day; you’re starting off your day on the right foot, marked by spirituality and productivity.
 Shun lethargy and sleep with wudhu.
 It is one of the most effective ways to wash away your sins, and your sleep as well!
 Begin with the precious tahajjud prayer.
 This is one of the easiest ways to start your day “early”, giving you enough time to wake up and remain alert.